School of Sport and Exercise Science

 We have a multi-purpose indoor sports centre, two floodlit synthetic pitches, an exercise physiology suite, two further sports science laboratories, nutrition laboratory, teaching rooms, gymnasium and dance studio.
 Recent major developments have seen the introduction of the award-winning Riverside Building and the 2,000 seat Worcester Arena.

 Our innovative Motion and Performance Centre is situated on the St John's campus has expertise in a wide range of areas, ranging from Physical Activity, Exercise and Health to Biomechanics and Sport and Exercise Physiology.

 The University has a particular strength in basketball.
-Our mens and womens teams have both enjoyed considerable success.
+Our men's and womens team's have both enjoyed considerable success.
 The British Basketball League professionals Worcester Wolves are also based on campus.
-The University also has good links with the region’s sports teams, particularly Worcester Rugby Club, Worcestershire County Cricket Club, Worcester Hockey Club and Worcester Rowing Club.
+In additions, the University has good links with the region’s sports teams, particularly Worcester Rugby Club, Worcestershire County Cricket Club, Worcester Hockey Club and Worcester Rowing Club.

 If you are already involved in competitive sport, we offer sports scholarships in basketball, cricket and hockey.
 You will have to meet certain academic and performance criteria, but the scholarships are a great way to combine study with competitive sport.

 England Disability Cricketers studying at the University of Worcester have told of the honour of playing for their country as they take part in an international tournament in Worcester.